“Before

 “The kingdom of God begins where ego ends.”

 Share your experience in the comments, or journal about it.
-This path begins with noticing.
+This path begins

 🔔Subscribe Now 💬 Leave a Comment